 Bachelor of Social Work

 The TRU Bachelor of Social Work (BSW) program offers a nationally accredited degree that prepares students for a career in the diverse profession of social work.
 The BSW degree is designed to build on the educational achievements and experiences of a wide range of students.

 Both diploma graduates and undergraduate students who have completed the necessary prerequisites may enter the program.
-Courses are offered on the Kamloops campus, and students can complete the program on a full-time or part-time basis.
+Courses are offered on the Kamloops campus on a full-time or part-time basis.

 The BSW program is fully accredited by the Canadian Association for Social Work Education.